 The PCI slots support cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.
-The figure shows a LAN card installed on a PCI slot
+Refer to the figure below for the location of the slots.

-2.5.5 PCI Express x1 slot
+2.5.5 PCI Express x1 slots

 This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
-The following figure shows a network card installed on the PCI Express x1 slot.
+Refer to the figure below for the location of the slots.

-2.5.6 Two PCI Express x16 slots
+2.5.6 PCI-X slot